 - mkdir ~/my_project_dir

 Within the project directory, create a Python virtual environment.
 This tutorial will refer to the environment as

 my_project_env but, again, you can call it something that is relevant to your project.

 my_project_env within your

 my_project_dir directory.
 Inside, it will install a local version of Python and a local version of pip.
-We can use this to install and configure an isolated Python environment for Jupyter.
+You can use this to install and configure an isolated Python environment for Jupyter.

-Before we install Jupyter, we need to activate the virtual environment.
+Before installing Jupyter, activate the virtual environment.
 You can do that by typing:

 - source my_project_env/bin/activate

-Your prompt should change to indicate that you are now operating within a Python virtual environment.
-It will look something like this:
+Your prompt should change to indicate that you are now operating within a Python virtual environment similar to this: